ba-san/Count-Annotator/README.md

 # Count-Annotator

 You can prepare annotation images for counting and csv file which contains each point's location.
-This can be worked both on both Linux and Windows.
+This can be worked on both Linux and Windows.

 <img src="https://user-images.githubusercontent.com/44015510/55922933-524cbf80-5c3e-11e9-9c02-d4d5d7196183.png" width="300"><img src="https://user-images.githubusercontent.com/44015510/55923063-dc952380-5c3e-11e9-8c8b-8e0b6913d3a5.png" width="300">